pnggroup/pngcheck/INSTALL.md

 ## Notes

 - CMake build is recommended as it handles dependencies and platform differences automatically.
 - zlib support is recommended and enabled by default.
-- On Windows with MSVC, setargv.obj is included to handle file wildcards.
+- On Windows with MSVC, `setargv.obj` is included to handle file wildcards.
+- For MinGW/gcc and Cygwin/gcc on Windows, as well as EMX/gcc on OS/2,
+  wildcard argument handling is built-in.
-- For MinGW/gcc on Windows or emx/gcc on OS/2, wildcard handling is built-in.
+- For other non-Unix compilers such as Borland C or Watcom C, wildcard argument handling is not currently supported.

 ## More Information